The 2026 Guide to EHCPs: A Teacher's GuideGCSE students in green cardigans using tablets for interactive lesson in a secondary school classroom

 If you believe the provision in the plan isn't sufficient, raise this with your SENCO.
 They can request an interim or emergency review.
 Don't struggle in silence.
 The EHCP should be a working document that adapts to the child's changing needs.
 Collect additional evidence to support your concerns.

-Ofsted inspectors look at how schools support pupils with SEND.
-They check whether EHCPs are implemented, whether pupils make progress, and whether provision is monitored and reviewed.
+Ofstedinspectors look at how schools support learners with SEND.
+They check whether EHCPs are implemented, whether learners make progress, and whether provision is monitored and reviewed.
 Your records matter.
-Keep systematic notes showing how you've addressed learning needs and tracked progress toward long-term outcomes.
+Keep systematic notes showing how you've addressed learning needs and tracked progress towards long-term outcomes.

-Many EHCP pupils receive support from specialists outside school.
+Many EHCP learners receive support from specialists outside school.
 This multi-disciplinary assessment approach continues throughout the life of the plan.

-Speech and language therapists might visit to work directly with the child or to train you in specific techniques.
-Occupational therapists assess and recommend adjustments for sensory needs or motor skills difficulties.
-Educational psychologists offer consultation and assessment.
-Medical professionals monitor health conditions.
-Health visitors support younger children and their families.
-Social worker colleagues coordinate support for families facing additional challenges.
+Speech and language therapists visit learners, or train you in techniques.
+Occupational therapists assess sensory needs and motor skills (Smith, 2020).
+Educational psychologists offer assessments and consultations (Jones, 2018).
+Medical staff monitor health (Brown, 2022).
+Health visitors support young learners and families (Davis, 2021).
+Social workers coordinate family support (Wilson, 2019).

 Plan time to meet these care professionals.
 Ask them to model strategies.
 Request written guidance you can refer to later in your mainstream classroom.
 Don't assume you'll remember everything from a 20-minute conversation.
 Take notes on advice from professionals and file them with the EHCP.

-Some pupils have health plans alongside their EHCP.
+Some learners have health plans alongside their EHCP.
 This might cover medication, medical procedures, or emergency protocols.
 Understand your role in these plans.
 Know who to contact if concerns arise.

 External professionals appreciate feedback.
 If a recommended strategy isn't working in your classroom context, explain why.
 They can adapt their advice or suggest alternatives.
 This ongoing liaison improves outcomes.